syakirharis25/workers/README.md

 ---
 Make sure everyone can get at least 8 hours sleep and rest, do rotation of workers if any of them is not enough of rest.
 Allocate enough resources for at least 5 subtitute workers for one week of work, in any case of emergencies occurs.

+Make sure to count everything is enough for every worker, make use of the unit of measurement and commodity used for the mission, always make calculation on the differences of the supply, take notes of anything happening in the supply chain.

 EVERY 7 DAYS
 ---
 At least 24 hours enough sleep and rest every single week, continuously without any interruption or any disturbance, having very strong mental health, in a very good state of mind, in every beginning of the month in the Gregorian calendar.